 Disk snapshots can have the following statuses in the Project Manager, relating to OSSI availability:

-: Prepared, means the OS Specific Information (OSSI) has been extracted from the snapshot, namely the filesystem content and kernel information.
+: Prepared, means the filesystem has been extracted from the snapshot.

 : Inherited, means the snapshot "inherits" the OSSI of a parent snapshot.
 NOTE: If the current snapshot contains new binaries compared to its parent snapshot, OSSI may not be available for these binaries in the Analysis stage.
 Should you need this OSSI, launch a Prepare operation on the current snapshot.